nikivanstein/basvanstein.github.io/_pages/cv.md

 am an assistant professor in the Natural Computing group at LIACS.
 My research interests are focused on eXplainable Artificial Intelligence (XAI) in the context of optimization and time-series data with industrial applications such as predictive maintenance and schedule optimization.
-Next to research, I am active at the Uni- versity as; Manager of the Applied Data Science Lab, member of the Institute Council, teacher of the bi-weekly Master Class and the Data Science course, su- pervisor of 5 Ph.D. students, several Bsc and Msc students per semester and as technical support for a number of computing clusters.
+Next to research, I am active at the University as manager of the Applied Data Science Lab, member of the Institute
+Council, teacher of the bi-weekly Master Class and the Data Science course, su- pervisor of 5 Ph.D. students, several Bsc and Msc students per semester and as technical support for a number of computing clusters.